HigherLevelDev/hldk/README.md

 **NOTE that the guide is a work in progress and is not complete yet....**

-## What is this?

-A node based server and web UI that allows you to develop at a higher level (in English) by offloading the actual coding to an LLM-powered Software Engineering Agent.
-<p></p>
-Currently we support Anthropic Claude Sonnet 3.5

 ## Getting Started

-### Set your Anthropic API Key in the server .env file

-If you don't already have an API account with Anthropic then sign up at https://console.anthropic.com
-<p></p>
-Then go to settings (top right) --> Api Keys  --> Create Key
-<p></p>
-Then create a .env file in the root of this repo and add your key with something like:

-    echo "ANTHROPIC_API_KEY=<your-anthropic-api-key>" > .env

-#### A note about Anthropic credits and paying for Claude
+### A note about Anthropic credits and paying for Claude

 You will need to add a debit or credit card and purchase some credits.
 A developer working flat out most days is going to rack up something like £100 worth of tokens per month.